schwarrior/schwarriors-code-toolbox/README.md

 The sample code files that comprise the library can be found in the [lib folder](https://github.com/schwarrior/schwarriors-code-toolbox/tree/main/lib).

+Reference documents are found in the [ref folder](https://github.com/schwarrior/schwarriors-code-toolbox/tree/main/ref).
+These are resources created and maintained by other parties.

 There are also utility scripts used for mantaining the library.
 See the [util folder](https://github.com/schwarrior/schwarriors-code-toolbox/tree/main/util) folder.

 ## Development Roadmap